-If your property is within the City’s jurisdiction and you are erecting, constructing, enlarging, altering, repairing, improving, removing, converting, moving, demolishing any building or structure or a portion or a tenant space within the structure, you are required to obtain City of Rosenberg Permits.
+If your property is within the City's jurisdiction and you are erecting, constructing, enlarging, altering, repairing, improving, removing, converting, moving, demolishing any building or structure or a portion of a tenant space within the structure, you are required to obtain City of Rosenberg Permits.

 Depending on the extent of your work, you may be required to obtain one or more of the following permits:

 - Concrete (sidewalks and driveways in the public right-of-way)

 The following items do not require a permit:

 - Emergency Repairs: Where equipment replacements and repairs must be performed in an emergency situation, the permit application shall be submitted within the next working business day

 - Fences not over 7 feet high

 - One-story detached accessory structures used as tool and storage sheds, playhouses, and similar uses, provided the floor area does not exceed 200 square feet

 - Prefabricated swimming pools that are less than 24 inches deep

 - Repairs: A permit shall not be required for ordinary minor repairs to structures.
 If you have a question on what is an ordinary repair please call 832-595-3500.